virto-network/website/docs/whitepaper.md

 ![marketplace token distribution](marketplace_token_distribution.png)

-### 5.3 Parachain Auction
+### 5.3 Polkadot Parachain

+Virto Network is the only planned implementation of LIP as we believe the uniqueness of the Land Tokens should be kept(i.e. not two people should own the same land in different systems).
+Also given its social impact and being designed as a sustainable "token less" chain that inherits the relay chain token(DOT) we believe there is place for the network to be considered a common good chain.
-We plan to launch our mainnet on a Parachain slot within the Kusama network.
-To increase the chance of winning, marketplaces distribute a required predefined crowdloan share of tokens to reward supporters who locked their KSM for the duration of the lease.
-We might distribute land tokens as rewards as well to KSM holders who participate in the first auction successfully to compensate for their opportunity costs of having their KSM locked for 12 months.j
+As an alternative, Virto Network will participate in the crowdloan mechanism to secure a Parachain slot within the Polkadot network.
+To increase the chance of winning, marketplaces distribute a required predefined crowdloan share of tokens to reward supporters who locked their DOT for the duration of the lease, the size of the marketplace token allocation gives them the right to operate in a smaller or larger geographical area.
+We might distribute land tokens as rewards as well to DOT holders who participate in the first auction successfully to compensate for their opportunity costs of having their DOT locked for 24 months.